netbrain/gosfx/README.md

 ## Example usage

-Invoking `gosfx-packer -output ./my-application  -main "./entrypoint.sh" ./` would pack everything in the current folder inside the `my-application` executable.
+Invoking `gosfx-packer -output ./my-application  -main "entrypoint.sh arg1 arg2" /path/to/something` would pack everything in the `/path/to/something` folder inside the `my-application` executable.

 When invoking the executable `my-application` the application launches and starts unpacking the files read from the binary to a temporary folder and with this folder as cwd invokes the `entrypoint.sh` command.